Memphis Area Transit Authority: MATA

-MATA was established by a city ordinance on May 13, 1975 to replace the Memphis Transit Authority.
+MATA was established by a city ordinance on May 13, 1975 to replace the MTA.
 The change increased the size of the board from three members to seven and gave the board the authority to hire a management firm to run the company.
-Purchasing power was transferred from the MTA purchasing department to a city purchasing agent.
+Purchasing power was transferred from the MTA purchasing department to a City purchasing agent.
+This change was made in part because of poor publicity due to decisions made by MTA manager Tom Evans and city chief administrative officer Clay Huddleston.